stratisMarkou/check-shape/README.md

     # Do an einsum, blip shape (B, 2, 5)
     blip = np.einsum('bdi, bjd -> bij', bar1, bar2)
 ```
 Putting these shapes in is useful because it reduces the mental workload of remembering them, and improves readability.
 But **commented shapes are never enforced and could become stale**.
-When you read these docstrings/comments, you might **assume they are enforced**, when in fact they are not, causing unexpected broadcasting and weird errors.
+When you read these docstrings/comments, you might **assume they are enforced**, causing unexpected broadcasting.
 One way to enforce this is to use assertions, such as
 ```
 def foo(bar1, bar2):
     """